Catch Trout. Explore Arizona. Join the Challenge.

 Rules for the Challenge

-Successful anglers will receive a certificate with color images of each of the species they caught and submitted for the Challenge.
-Anglers are eligible to receive both the Wild Trout Challenge Certificate and the Arizona Trout Certificate; however, all fish submitted for the second Challenge must be submitted from different waters in Arizona.
-In addition to the certificates, anglers will receive an Arizona Trout Challenge hoodie upon completing their first challenge, and an Arizona Trout Challenge collectable coin upon completing both challenges.
+Upon successful completion of a Challenge, anglers will receive a certificate with color images of each species they caught and submitted for the Challenge.
+In addition to the certificates, anglers will receive an Arizona Trout Challenge hoodie after completing their first Challenge, and an Arizona Trout Challenge collectable coin after completing their second Challenge.

 contact